ibm-cloud-docs/vmwaresolutions/services/mcv_overview.md

 The base infrastructure has the following specifications:
 * Each site has its own dedicated edge and management cluster
 * The resource cluster is a vSphere + vSAN stretched cluster
-* The witness site contains a witness ESXi host
+* The witness site contains two ESXi hosts providing quorum for both vSAN and vCenter
 * Single vCenter and NSX Manager architecture
 * vCenter Server Appliance with embedded Platform Services Controller (PSC) that uses vCenter High Availability (HA) over an L3 network architecture
 * NSX Manager recovery is using a Hot/Standby methodology that syncs up backup files